 - Group rates are per person based on double occupancy and a minimum of 20 fully paying participants.
 Should the number of participants drop below the minimum listed above, we may adjust the cost of the trip to reflect the additional expense of operating the program.

 - Tour prices are per person in U.S. dollars.
 All hotel accommodations, motor coach transportation, special dinners, sightseeing, admissions, luggage handling and the services of local guides, drivers, and the tour guide/educator are included.

 - A non-refundable deposit of $1,000 per person is due upon registration.
-If the seminar is cancelled, the registration fee will be refunded.
-The final balance will be due by May 24, 2023.
+If the tour is cancelled, the registration fee will be refunded.

 - All cancellations must be submitted in writing.
 Up to 61 days prior to departure: $1,000 per person deposit paid at registration is non-refundable.
 60-31 prior to departure: 50% of the trip cost is non-refundable.
 30 days or less prior to departure – no refunds.